Chair, Associate Professor, Musicology, Music

 The Department of Music is housed in Edgecliff Hall, which features two classrooms, band rehearsal room, multipurpose dance studio, eight studios for private lessons, networked piano lab, state-of-the-art music/composition/technology lab, and the Long Recital Hall.
 Edgecliff also contains eight practice modules.

 Larger performances, including recitals and concerts, are held in the Gallagher Student Center Theater and Bellarmine Chapel.
 Ensembles frequently perform in other venues throughout the greater Cincinnati metropolitan area.

 Xavier's music graduates have obtained positions as music teachers of early childhood, middle childhood, or adolescent/young adult age levels in the schools, organists/choir directors and performers or teach privately in music studios.
 Others have continued their studies at the graduate level or have accepted positions in the field of music merchandising or with arts organizations.
 With interdisciplinary studies in the Williams College of Business, interested students can lay the foundation for future careers in music administration as well.
 See Alumni Outcomes for additional information.

-We offer two undergraduate degree programs:
+We offer three undergraduate degree programs:

 Music transfer credit is granted under the umbrella of institutional policies for transfer credit (see Xavier's Transfer Admission page).